By Kam Sandhu

 Ramanathan previously raised concerns about the companies contracted in on UID technology.
 L1 Identity Solutions for example, advertise their work with the US Central Intelligence Agency (CIA) on their site.
 They’ve also lobbied US government as a private homeland security contractor, raising fears about data sharing.
 ‘All our information is going to be handed to them’, Ramanathan told one interviewer.

 All of these fears have received staggering confirmation.
-On 30th August, The Times of India reported UIDAI (the UID Authority of India – administrator and ‘custodian’ of the data) gave companies like L1 Identity Solutions and Microsoft’s Accenture ‘full access to unencrypted data with the permission to store it for seven years’ contrary to public statements that it was inaccessible.
-Further, a Wikileaks release on the same day as the Supreme Court’s privacy ruling suggests this information was funneled to the US’ deep state long ago.
+On 30th August, The Times of India reported UIDAI gave companies like L1 Identity Solutions and Microsoft’s Accenture ‘full access to unencrypted data with the permission to store it for seven years,’ contrary to public statements that it was inaccessible.
+Further, a Wikileaks release on the same day as the Supreme Court privacy ruling suggests this information was funnelled to the US deep state long ago.

 Cross Match became a certified supplier of biometric devices for the Aadhaar program in 2011.

-Meanwhile in the US, increasing biometrics use at borders raises questions over whether the Indian Identity programme – advertised as helping and liberating the undocumented individuals on the periphery of Indian society – may now be weaponised to identify them as migrants at Western borders.
-In January, The Intercept reported Trump’s homeland security choices signaled increasing use of the technology for this reason.
-Silicon Valley, only too keen to oblige, jumped into the ‘biometric gold rush’ in a little reported push for this technology use in immigration, demonstrating once again the willingness of corporation and state to work together covertly for their own ends – often security in the latter and finance in the former.
-January also saw tech workers protesting the Headquarters of Palantir – a data analysis company founded by Silicon Valley giant and Trump supporter Peter Thiel – against the potential build of software to identify Muslims or ‘illegal immigrants.’
+In January, The Intercept reported Trump’s homeland security choices signalled increasing use of biometrics at US borders.
+Silicon Valley has been only too keen to oblige, jumping into the ‘biometric gold rush’ in a little reported push for this technology use in immigration.
+That same month, tech workers protested the Headquarters of Palantir – a data analysis company founded by Silicon Valley giant and Trump supporter Peter Thiel – against the potential build of software to identify Muslims or ‘illegal immigrants.’

-Financial Times’ Martin Sandbu recently suggested revisiting anti-trust laws used to channel popular resistance to the ‘stranglehold of large oil, industrial and railway companies’ at the turn of the century, and using regulation to make Internet platforms ‘behave in the public interest.’
+Financial Times’ Martin Sandbu suggests revisiting anti-trust laws used to channel popular resistance to the ‘stranglehold of large oil, industrial and railway companies’ at the turn of the century, and using regulation to make Internet platforms ‘behave in the public interest.’

-Rights activist Aral Balkan, suggests effectively regulating company abuses while ‘funding/encouraging decentralized, free/open, interoperable [alternatives]’, to get us to transition from the Internet of Things to the Internet of People.’
-This transition is warranted – Turow explains emphatically ‘this is about dignity.’
+Rights activist Aral Balkan, suggests effectively regulating company abuses while ‘funding/encouraging decentralized, free/open, interoperable [alternatives]’, to get us to transition from the Internet of Things to the Internet of People.